saidvandeklundert/saidvandeklundert.github.io/_posts/2019-10-31-mpls_l3vpn_cisco_iosxr_juniper_mx.md

 Notice that this one command shows you both the IPv4 (<b>inet.0</b>) as well as the IPv6 (<b>inet6.0</b>) routing table for this VPN.
 In case you only want to look at the IPv4 or IPv6 table, you need to issue the <b>show route table cust-2.inet.0</b> or the <b>show route table cust-2.inet6.0</b> command.

 As far as the basic checks go, the other thing worth looking in to are the received and advertised routes.
-On the Cisco, we check the following:
+To check these things on the Cisco device, we issue the following commands:

 <pre style="font-size:12px">
 ios_xr_1#<b>show bgp vrf cust-2 neighbors 10.0.0.18 advertised-routes</b>